 An extension like Zhongwen on Google Chrome automatically translates from Chinese to English and can help you with this process.

 You can also check specialized cross-border logistics/retail providers like Mx Haitao to sell your foreign products in China.

 As Tencent’s WeChat is the most popular app for everything in China, WeChat shops are the best way to find and connect with Daigou, especially smaller niche Daigou.

 For example, if you are in the milk powder industry, a highly sought-after market in China, you can search for “德国奶粉代购”, which means “German milk powder Daigou” (see screenshot below) and click on “official account” to find potential sellers for your product (milk powder is one of the most popular products among Daigou, specialized in the German market).

 On the other hand, larger-scale Daigou – with a larger audience, but also a higher commission rate, and less niche expertise – can be best found through a specialized China marketing agency like Tenba Group.

 Alternatively, you can also search for Chinese Daigou in your country.
 The advantage is that they know the market of origin and the Chinese target market and typically will have extensive knowledge and experience with exporting products from your country and importing products into China.

-For example, if you search for “German purchasing” in Chinese “德国代购”, Beizipu is a top result.
+For example, if you search for “German purchasing” in Chinese “德国代购”, Beizipu is the top result.
 Click on “contact us” in at the top right (“联系我们”).
-This takes you to the QQ/WeChat number (QQ is often identical with the WeChat ID).
+This takes you to the QQ/WeChat number (QQ is often identical to the WeChat ID).
 Distribution platforms like Beizipu work with an abundant number of Daigou and partners and can connect you with the best contacts for your business.

 Typically, you will not find an email address, and if you do, it is likely not to be answered.
 Therefore, having a WeChat number/account is essential to communicate with your Chinese partners.